bbjoverbeek/Error_Group_name_not_found/README.md

 Flask will provide some information about the local server you are running from your computer.
 Among the information, a url for the website is given.
 Open this link via the terminal or copy and paste it into your browser of choice.

-Opening index.html will not work.

-Additional explanation will be available on the website itself.

-When the script is processing the two files, a web page will load.
-This can take up to 10 minutes.
-Your computer should not go into sleep mode, because there is a change the web page will stop loading and you will not get an output.
+Documentation about how to use the website, is available on the website itself.
+This can be accessed on the documentation page.
+Among the documentation page there is a page to search for subtitles on opensubtitles.org and for scripts on IMSDb.
+This read.me can be found on the website as well.
+Furthermore, you are able to run our compare script on the homepage.
+After loading you are able to view the output with a user interface and to download the output as JSON files.

 ### Unit tests: